tonimatoni/issues-crud/readme.md

 to run all tests use npm run test

-/issues/create - GETs you a create form for a new issue

 /issues/post - Adds a new issue to the database -accepts params: title (text), description (text) and attachments (files)